tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 Implementers SHOULD create an instance of `bdqffdq:Mechanism` to uniquely identify their suite of Test `Implementations`.

-Implementations producing data quality reports SHOULD create instances of `bdqffdq:Assertions` grouped in `bdqffdq:DataQualityReports` that also specify the `bdqffdq:DataResource` that the `bdqffdq:DataQualityReport` concerns.
+Implementations producing `Data Quality Report`s SHOULD create instances of `bdqffdq:Assertions` grouped in `bdqffdq:DataQualityReports` that also specify the `bdqffdq:DataResource` that the `bdqffdq:DataQualityReport` concerns.

-Implementers MUST provide `bdq:Response` data in data quality reports consisting of `bdq:Response.status`, `bdq:Response.result`, and `bdq:Response.comment`.
+Implementers MUST provide `bdq:Response` data in `Data Quality Report`s consisting of `bdq:Response.status`, `bdq:Response.result`, and `bdq:Response.comment`.

 Implementations MAY perform data Quality Control, data Quality Assurance, or both.